-From 1980 emissions have a slightly rising trend until 1998 and then decrease slightly until arriving in 2009 at lower levels.
+From 1980 emissions have a slightly rising trend until 1998 and then decrease slightly until arriving in 2010 at lower levels.
 Emissions in the sector are characterized predominantly by maritime transport, by machinery used in agriculture and industry and to a lesser extent, by air transport.
-Regarding mobile machinery used in agriculture and industry, these sectors were not governed by any legislation until the Directive 97/68/EC (EC, 1997 [b]), which provides for a reduction in NOX limits from $1^{st}$ January 1999, with a following decreasing trend particularly in recent years.
+Regarding mobile machinery used in agriculture and industry, these sectors were not governed by any legislation until the Directive 97/68/EC (EC, 1997 [b]), which provides for a reduction in NOx limits from $1^{st}$ 1999. with following decreasing particularly recent January а trend in vears.
 Regarding aviation, in the absence of specific legislation up to now, emissions have increased in relation to the growth in air traffic.